frobean/redux-demo/README.md

 * CSS in JSX components so it doesn't look like it was drawn by a 4 year old

 Note: This is not intended to be an exhaustive reference.
 This is a reflection of my understanding of redux after working with it for a few days.
 I tried to cover a variety of cases and touch on the edges of how to think about performance in react + redux app, but the app itself is still simplistic and the scale is largely unexplored.

+To run the demo:

+Sync this repo locally
+run npm install to get the dependencies run npm run dev to launch locally